ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## a.y is 111
 ```

-After the initialization of `a`, we see class attribute of `x` and `y` with values `1` and `2`, respectively.
+After creating `a`, we see class attribute of `x` and `y` with values `1` and `2`, respectively.
 However, the instance dictionary is empty--there are no instance attributes.
-Thus, when we access `a.x` and `b.x`, Python doesn't find those instance attributes and continues to search, finding and displaying the class attributes instead.
+Thus, when we access `a.x` and `b.x`, Python doesn't find those instance attributes and continues to search, displaying the class attributes instead.

 The act of assigning `a.x = 99` and `a.y = 111` _creates_ new instance attributes `x` and `y`.
 Note that the class attributes `A.x` and `A.y` remain unchanged.